-So you want to be a candle maker and need a few tips to help take your craft up a notch?
+So you want to make candles at home, and you need a few tips to help take your craft up a notch?
 These 15 candle making tips and tricks will provide insight into everything from choosing the right wax and wick size to troubleshooting common problems (like tunneling).

 15 Candle Making Tips And Tricks From A Pro